 As a general rule of thumb – the harder your workout is, the longer rest your body will need after it.
 Keep that in mind and always plan your runs according to the efforts you will put in.

 Different running plans have different rest days and periods.
 You can learn how to create your own running plan by clicking here!
+Something that further enhance your rest periods or even allow you to push your body further on your active days is a foam roller.
+Finding a good foam roller will help your muscles relax and will keep your tendons and joints happy.

 Another aspect that will greatly affect your ability to just go out and run is the weather.
 Let’s take a look at how that can affect your sessions…